scrapy/scrapy/docs/topics/request-response.rst

 request_delay
 -------------

-The amount of time (in secs) that the scheduler will keep a request in the queue before the dequeuing.
+Minimum seconds that the request must remain in the scheduler.

 .. _topics-stop-response-download: